Halloween in Disneyland 2026: Dates, Oogie Boogie Bash, and Everything You Need to Know

 Halloween in Disneyland is one of those things that genuinely has to be experienced to be believed.
 The whole resort transforms in the most magical way, and there’s something about the combination of fall décor, Disney Villains roaming the parks, and the smell of seasonal treats that just hits differently at the Disneyland Resort.
 This time of year is definitely one of my favorites!

 And the good news for 2026: it’s all coming back.
 Disney has officially confirmed that Halloween Time at the Disneyland Resort is scheduled to return from August 21 through October 31, 2026, across both Disneyland Park and Disney California Adventure Park.
-And the Oogie Boogie Bash dates are now officially announced!
+And the Oogie Boogie Bash dates are now officially announced, along with some exciting new additions for this year!
 Let’s break down everything you need to know.

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.